dzhusipov/fooocus-telegram/README.md

-# Python Telegram Bot for Image Generation using Fooocus API
+# Telegram Bot for Fooocus
 ![alt img](https://raw.githubusercontent.com/dzhusipov/fooocus-telegram/master/img/LogoFooocusTelegrambot.png)
 ## Overview
 This repository contains the code for a Python-based Telegram bot.
 This bot interacts with the Fooocus API to generate and preview images.